criscofats/workshops/exercises/ansible_config_as_code/0-setup/README.md

 If you are using the Workshop, a Workshop project should be available in your VSCode for you to push to the Workshop Gitea server.
 Create the files in this project folder.

-NOTE: If when you click on the Explorer tab that looks like two pieces of paper and you see "Open Folder" click on that.
+<mark style="background-color: yellow">NOTE: If when you click on the Explorer tab that looks like two pieces of paper and you see "Open Folder" click on that.
 In the popup window click windows-workshop/workshop_project/ (full path is: `/home/student/windows-workshop/workshop_project`) then click "ok".
 If prompted select the check box and "Yes, I trust the authors" option.
-You should now see a readme that has a typo saying Welcome to Windows Automation workshop.
+You should now see a readme that has a typo saying Welcome to Windows Automation workshop.</mark>

 ## Step 1